peter-matrai/Sim_Matrai/README.md

 ## How to run the codes

-1. First you need to determine a base directory on your own computer and download the 4 files to this directory from this Github repository (Base_parameters.R, Sim_Cont_Many.R, Sim_Cont_Results.Rmd, PI_Sim_Matrai.Rproj) .
+1. First you need to determine a **base directory** on your own computer and **download the 4 files** to this directory from this Github repository (Base_parameters.R, Sim_Cont_Many.R, Sim_Cont_Results.Rmd, PI_Sim_Matrai.Rproj) .
+2. 1.
+If you would like to generate 'input data' (simulated meta-analyses with the predifined settings) and compute the PI limits of the tested methods, first you need to create the following folder system in your base directory, **manually**:
+      -

 ### nagyon sub
 dgzdfgfdgf